woocommerce/woocommerce/readme.txt

 == Changelog ==

+= 1.2.2 =
+* Check at top of email templates to make sure they are not accessed directly

 = 1.2.1 - 10/11/2011 =
 * Reworked downloadable and virtual products - now variations can be downloadable/virtual too making it more flexible
 * My account/login widget